Alexis is a special education teacher and a Jacklyn of all trades. She enjoys traveling, writing, and playing the violin.

 This is hands down my biggest college regret.
-I almost DID take a trip abroad, but baulked at the price and never ended up having another opportunity (my fault).
-Therefore, let me firmly state that going abroad is more than worth the price and a fantastic experience.
+I almost DID take a trip abroad, but balked at the price and never ended up having another opportunity (my fault).
+Therefore, let me firmly state that going abroad is more than worth the price and is a fantastic experience.
 It’s unforgettable and the benefits are overwhelming.

 - Learn/Practice a new or existing language

 Long-term speaking, some companies specifically LOOK for potential employees who have spent time abroad.
 So take that semester in England or even that winter break trip to Tokyo.
 You won’t regret it.

 In the event you don't travel abroad, take trips!
 You don't have to plan a week in Cancun, but taking a road trip with friends or traveling for a weekend trip someplace new is well worth the money!